 Introduction

 The corporate networks are sets of companies maintaining formal relations between them in the form of contracts (INSEE, 2016).
 That type of network is directly involved when unexpected events happen, such as economical or technological crises and is put to the test.
-We talk about network robustness.
-Network robustness refers to the structural resilience of a network to external perturbations, which has been one of the most active topics in complex networks theory (Cahen & Halvin, 2010).
+In this case, we focus on the concept of network robustness.
+Network robustness, which has been one of the most active topics in complex networks theory (Cahen & Halvin, 2010), refers to the structural resilience of a network to external perturbations.
 The robustness of this type of network has a huge impact on its firms.
 Companies are trying to be more resilient to different shocks that could make them go bankrupt.
 In fact, network recession, which is defined as a significant decline in economic activity, is difficult to forecast.
 These recessions happen often after economic shocks and can make firms fail.
 In order to prevent these disasters, it is important to be prepared and have an efficient structure because network structure highly matters for system resilience (Anand et al., 2011).
 Depending on the network and the type of crisis, the evolution can be entirely different for firms.
-In fact, companies can totally go bankrupt if they do not have an adapted network structure, or they can survive and grow if they are well prepared and adaptative.
+In fact, companies can go bankrupt if they do not have an adapted network structure, or they can survive and grow if they are well prepared and adaptative.
 The study on the network robustness in the past years focuses not only on theoretical interests, but also on practical applications to design more resilient structures against random breakdowns or intentional attacks (Valente et al., 2004; Tanizawa et al., 2005; Schneider et al., 2011).
 In the same vision, we propose a way to find resilience patterns when working on a database including history of any kind of corporate networks, and to provide elements to companies trying to join the network in order to make them as resilient as possible.

 In this thesis, we look firstly at the state of the art in the domain.
 We talk about the works concerning corporate networks in general in order to understand the ecosystem of companies whom we want to increase the resilience.
-Then we explore previous research on resilience, consequences of the damages, different aspects of the resilience.
+Then we explore previous research on resilience, consequences of the damages, and different aspects of firm’s resilience.
 It is crucial to understand the behavior of resilience and its properties to be able to improve it.
 Also, the impact of the structure of a network on resilience is an important point.
 It highly impacts the resilience and is one aspect that can be handled.
-In a goal of anticipation of a disaster, the structure is one of the first points that have to be adapted.
+In anticipation for a disaster, the structure is one of the first points that must be adapted.
 The lack of anticipation and preparation of the structure could easily lead firms to bankruptcy.
 We talk more about this aspect in the third and final part of the literature review.

-Secondly, we present the methodology where we offer to find patterns to adapt the structure and increase resilience of all types of corporate networks.
+Secondly, we present the methodology where we offer to find patterns to adapt the structure and increase resilience of all types of firms composing corporate networks.
 We present all the data needed, each of the specific aspects important to find the best structure, and all the steps to find it.
 We present how a firm can structure its network of partners to increase resilience and survive against downturns, working on the properties of its partners and the relationships with them.